-COVID-19 might dominate the headlines, but it’s just one of eight key factors that will reshape business in this decade.
-The global pandemic will have long-lasting and far-reaching impact on the business world, but other shifts in macrobusiness environment areas — such as oil prices, weakening international relationships and climate change — have not gone away.
+COVID-19 might dominate the headlines, but it’s just one of eight key macro factors that will reshape business in this decade.
+The global pandemic will have long-lasting and far-reaching impact on the business world, but other shifts in macrobusiness environment areas — such as systematic mistrust, weakening international relationships and climate change — have not gone away.

 Executives will have to grapple with a host of other challenges during the 2020s, but from that maelstrom will rise new business opportunities.

 “The COVID-19 pandemic arrived at a time when economies were already on the edge,” says Mark Raskino, Distinguished VP Analyst.
 “A decade-long boom, generated substantially from inexpensive finance and lower-cost energy, led to structural stresses such as highly leveraged debt, crumbling international alliances and bubble-like asset prices.
 These were overdue for a reckoning.”

 The impact of COVID-19 will depend heavily on how long the pandemic lasts.
 A shorter time frame means that people will revert more quickly to pre-pandemic ways of operating.
 For example, after 9/11, people reverted to normal flying behavior three years later.
 If the pandemic persists, it’s more likely to have long-lasting societal effects.
 For example, the Great Depression impacted food habits for decades.

 Think about how the pandemic will affect societal behaviors like personal hygiene and personal space norms, social gatherings and family interactions, the savings ratio and consumer buying habits.